9-2-pursuit/guide-deployment/render-express-postgres/README.md

 - Choose `new web service`.
 - Connect a repository
-- Use your version of the PERN Final Project Template (must be public).
+- Use your version of the PERN Final Project backend Template (must be public).

 You will then be taken to a new view.
 You must set up each field correctly.